Yelp/undebt/docs/source/util.rst

 -----------------------

 **INDENT**
-Matches any amount of indentation at the start of a line.
+Matches any amount of indentation, including all non-text.

 **PARENS, BRACKETS, BRACES**
 Grammar elements that match an open parenthesis / bracket / brace to the corresponding closing parenthesis / bracket / brace.